anttijuu/TVTSanasto-Java/README.md

 As mentioned, terms and categories are server hosted JSON files.
 If you are interested in contributing to the existing terms JSON files or creating new ones, please contact me.

-If you wish to support other languages than Finnish/English, please do fork the project and modify it to your needs and create the necessary JSON files for your preferred languages.
+If you wish to support other languages than Finnish/English, feel free to fork the project (it is MIT licensed) and modify it to your needs and create the necessary JSON files for your preferred languages.

 ## License